SRGsanti/Note-Taker/README.md

 # Note-Taker
-i will be making a application that can be used to write and save notes
+i will be making a application that can be used to write and save notes (moduel 11)